responder-hsu/DA-F24-CIS-D028/Midterm/UseCases.md

 ## A specific borrower attempts to check out a specific copy.
 ```
+Library verify the state of LibraryCard is Active when LibraryCard is scanned
 ```
+From ESD "Copy"
+> CheckOut() event
+>> Verify is the LibraryCard's permission
+>>> Can this card check out this copy if it's a reference book
+>>>> LibraryCard.Borrower.Type == "Teacher"
+>>> How long can this Copy be checked out (3 days for reference book, 10 days for others)

 ## A specific copy is returned
+From ESD "Copy"
+> Return() event
+>> Set CheckedOutRecord.DateReturned
+>> Move CheckedOutRecord from CheckedOutRecord.LibraryCard.Borrower.CheckedOutRecords to CheckedOutRecord.LibraryCard.Borrower.CheckedOutHistory

 ## New day

 # Reports